nsengupta5/Pump-It-Up-Challenge/README.md

 - Hist Gradient Boosting Classifier
 - MLPClassifier

-The project achieved an accuracy of 82.36%, ranking in the top 10% of worldwide submissions for the competition.
+The project achieved an accuracy of 82.36% with the tuned RandomForestClassifier, ranking in the top 10% of worldwide submissions for the competition.

 ## Instructions